Oneplace.com

 Mr. Montgomery: Quiet, you!
 You're in enough trouble as it is.
 And so are you, Mr. Slade.
 But if you give yourself up now, I promise I'll put in a good word for you with the authorities.

-Slade: Playing it straight right to the end, aren't you?
-Might work too, except for one thing.
+Slade: Playing it straight to the end, hey?
+And it might work, too, except for one thing.

 Mr. Montgomery: Really?